cybergeekgyan/fsn_matching_webApp_v1/README.md

 - Enter search queries
 - Choose matching type: `Partial`, `Exact`, `Fuzzy`, 'TF-IDF + Cosine', 'BERT'
 - Get search_query, FSN, City, Buying as a result
-- Calculate Instock %, for each search_querXcity where that particular FSN is live
+- Calculate `Instock %` for each `search_query X city` where that particular FSN is live

 ## ▶️ Run the App